Manifesto#24 – 27th April 2020

 Rule # 8 – Doing Art as Research will also involve you gaining knowledge of yourself, and the thing you are making art about.
 All you need to do to gain this knowledge is to simply pay attention to what is going on when you make art, and to look closely at what you make as art, when you make art.
 It is likely that what you find through your research will not be what you were expecting to find.
 This is normal.

-Rule # 9 – Every different kind of material you use to make your art will tell you some different thing.
+Rule # 9 – Every different kind of material and process you use to make your art will tell you some different thing.
 Use lots of different materials to research the same thing.
 Or use the same material to research different things.
 You will find you like some materials more than others.
 This is good.

 Rule # 10 – As materials go, the outdoors is great art making material.
 Useful outdoor materials are things like mud, rock, leaves, water and wood but also things like space, the sky, the sea, wind and rain, solitude, companionship, simplicity, complexity, feeling really alive, nearly dying and really dying.